If you're planning a trip to Thailand, then this post will help you plan, pack, and ensure you get on that plane with everything you need.

 15. Exchanging Cash

 Always exchange your money inside Thailand.
-It's almost always favorable.
+It's almost always favorable to do so.

 16. Sim Card